 - Eigenfactor assigns journals to a single category, making it more difficult to compare across disciplines.

-- Some argue that Eigenfactor score isn't much different than raw citation counts (see this blog post, for example).
+- Some argue that Eigenfactor score isn't much different than raw citation counts (see a blog post on this topic by The Scholarly Kitchen, for example).

 Below is an example of the Eigenfactor and Article Influence Scores for a few journals.
 You can search the Eigenfactor Website to find the scores for journals of interest.